 It's also possible to specialise in a specific area such as IT, facilities management or travel.

-You may have to travel overseas to assess the suitability of goods or products, and there may also be opportunities to work abroad with large multinational organisations.
+With some companies the role may require overseas travel, to assess the suitability of goods or products, and there may also be opportunities to work abroad with large multinational organisations.
 The digital revolution means supply chains are becoming increasingly global.